 ANTH 161 Cultural Anthropology

 ANTH 172 Interpreting the Past: Archaeological Perspectives

 ANTH 206 Forensic Anthropology

 ANTH 207 Global Issues in Anthropology

 ANTH 243 Native American Cultures

 ANTH 253 Gender Across Cultures

 ANTH 258 Critical Approaches to Men and Masculinities

 ANTH 290 Non-Western Cultural Studies Tour

 ANTH 313 South American Archaeology

 ANTH 360 Language and Culture

 ANTH 370 Psychological Anthropology

+SOCI 226 Sociology of Rap and Hip Hop

+SOCI 264 Black Communities and Institutions

 Area of Focus: Business and Society

 This subfield is for students interested in professional and business careers.
 The focus is on various models of work systems in American enterprise, social regulation of business, the character of the global economy, and markets as systems of social exchange relating to families, work organizations, and the state.
 Fieldwork is encouraged for students through our field experience course.

 Recommended courses:

 ANTH 161 Cultural Anthropology

 CRIM 201 White Collar Crime

+SOCI 203 Introduction to Critical Race Theory

 SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 210 Latinxs in the United States

 SOCI 218 Women in Society

 SOCI 230 Law and Society

 SOCI 245 Race and Ethnic Relations

+SOCI 264 Black Communities and Institutions

 SOCI 282 Society, Technology, and the Future

 SOCI 308 Political Sociology

 SOCI 315 Social Class

 SOCI 321 Social Policy in Our Lives

 SOCI 340 Sociology of Work

 SOCI 342 People and Organizations

 SOCI 357 Sociological Perspectives on Globalization

 Area of Focus: Deviance and Social Control

 A focus on deviance and social control implies taking a careful look at how forms of social and personal behavior which violate mainstream norms arise, and at how mainstreamers and mainstream social institutions regard and respond to such behavior.
 We will be looking at behavioral styles called "crime", "delinquency", "immorality", "non-conformity", and so forth.
 How do such modes of behavior arise and how do they become labeled as deviant styles by the society and its mainstream enforcers?
 How do deviants assess their own behavior and how is it viewed by others?
 How does it affect their relationships with others?
 What do "insider- outsider" relations consist of?
 What does society as a whole define as order?
 How do various social institutions and groupings (the legal and medical establishments, and the upholders of public morality) respond to what they view to be disorder?
 How does society punish transgressors and enforce rules and impose sanctions?
 This subfield is particularly suitable for those interested in the practice of law and law enforcement, politics, public administration, mental health, and social work.

 Recommended courses:

 CRIM 121 Sociological Perspectives on Criminology

 CRIM 201 White Collar Crime

 CRIM 211 Crime and Inequality

 CRIM 224 Juvenile Delinquency

 CRIM 270 Social Deviance

 CRIM 240 Drugs, Social Control, and the Law

 CRIM 313 The Culture of Punishment

+SOCI 203 Introduction to Critical Race Theory

 SOCI 205 Geographic Information Systems Mapping for the Social Sciences

 SOCI 230 Law and Society

+SOCI 264 Black Communities and Institutions

 SOCI 312 Sociology of Childhood and Adolescence

 SOCI 333 Society, Mental Health, and the Individual

 Area of Focus: Gender Studies

 Students who focus on gender studies closely examine the way in which gender systems are embedded into social institutions, culture, and everyday interactions.
 Courses teach students to develop methods of inquiry regarding gender that they can continue to apply in multiple realms-ranging from family and intimate relationships to public policies related to crime and justice.
 As such, departmental areas of sociology, anthropology, and criminology can incorporate a productive focus on gender.

 Recommended courses: